Kenesaw science teacher honored for excellence

 “I’ve just been kind of making small headway.
 I make little changes at a time, and I think I’m finally getting there,” Benton said.
 “People told me it will take three years when you finally settle down and it all feels normal.
 And it’s taken me seven.”

-By giving up the junior high classes, Benton was able to start offering advanced-placement courses, as well, rotating them on an annual basis.
-She’s already taught AP physics and biology and is now studying to teach AP chemistry next year.
+By giving up the junior high classes, Benton was able to start offering advanced-placement courses, rotating them on an annual basis.
+She’s already taught AP physics and biology and now is studying to teach AP chemistry next year.

 “I have never taught the same schedule twice,” she said.
 “It’s crazy.”